sferencik/SinCity/README.md

 Each build triggered by SinCity receives the following configuration parameters:

-* `%sincity.range.bottom.build.id%` and `%sincity.range.top.build.id%`: the build IDs (internal TeamCity IDs) of the two builds that define the culprit-finding range; these references allow your triggered builds to ask questions about the original builds (e.g. using the TeamCity REST API)
+* `%sincity.range.bottom.build.id%` and `%sincity.range.top.build.id%`: the build IDs (internal TeamCity IDs) of the two builds that define the culprit-finding range; these references allow your triggered builds ask questions about the original builds (e.g. using the TeamCity REST API)
 * `%sincity.range.bottom.build.number%` and `%sincity.range.top.build.number%`: the build numbers (display numbers) of the two builds that define the culprit-finding range; these are mostly for user convenience, so you can quickly see what